ericoporto/ags-manual-wiki/GUI.md

     eGUIPopupModal        like normal, but pauses game when shown eGUIPopupPersistent   like normal, but not removed when the game's user interface is disabled

-**NOTE:** for MouseYPos style GUI.Visible property does not control visibility directly.
+**NOTE:** for MouseYPos style [GUI.Visible](GUI#guivisible) property does not control visibility directly.
 The GUI will become visible only when both conditions match:
 - GUI.Visible property set to TRUE;
 - mouse cursor is closer to the screen top than GUI.PopupYPos value.

+[GUI.Shown](GUI#guishown) property tells whether GUI is actually displayed, which may be different from GUI.Visible in the case of MouseYPos style.

 **NOTE:** To automatically hide a GUI when the user interface is disabled, the General Settings option `When player interface is disabled, GUIs should` needs